Code of Principles

 - Contact experts

-Based on the nature of the claim we contact an expert in the field.
+Based on the nature of the claim, we contact an expert in the field.

-- Draft and review
+- Draft and Review

-While drafting the article, we explain the claim, give context about the issue, put down the evidence and give the verdict that is reached based on the available data.
+While drafting the article, we explain the claim, give context about the issue, put down the evidence, and give the verdict that is reached based on the available data.

-- Publish and monitor feedbacks
+- Publish and monitor feedback

 How We Rate Our Fact Checks

-After the fact checkers are done with their research and get the best publicly available evidence, they will decide the rating the claim should have.
-The research editor then will cross check the rating.
-If they don’t all agree they will discuss it in a team and take a vote.
+After the fact-checkers are done with their research and get the best publicly available evidence, they will decide the rating the claim should have.
+The research editor will then cross-check the rating.
+If they don’t all agree, they will discuss it in a team and take a vote.

 Satire: The claim is satirical and intended to be taken as a joke.